pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/05-sampling.md

 ## Sampling, what does it mean and why is it important?

 Sampling refers to the practice of selectively capturing and recording traces of requests flowing through a distributed system, rather than capturing every single request.
 It is crucial in distributed tracing systems because modern distributed applications often generate a massive volume of requests and transactions, which can overwhelm the tracing infrastructure or lead to excessive storage costs if every request is traced in detail.

 For example, a medium sized setup producing ~1M traces per minute can result in a cost of approximately $250,000 per month.
 (Note that this depends on your infrastructure costs, the SaaS provider you choose, the amount of metadata, etc.)

-To get a better feel for the cost, you may want to play with some SaaS cost calculators.

-- TODO
-- TODO
-- TODO

 For more details, check the [offical documentation](https://opentelemetry.io/docs/concepts/sampling/).